fmampersonal/JavaAppFinalRecord/README.md

 Quality Control: Fardin Sahriar Al Rafat

 Description
-Eclectic Echoes is a small, independent record store and this application will track the storeâ€™s sales.
+Eclectic Echoes is a small, independent record store and this application will track the storeÕs sales.

 Color
 Main Color: #1E2A38 (Midnight Blue)